 Although this specification does not require that Tested Code has been deployed, some requirements

-are more easily tested when code has been deployed to a blockchain, or can only be thoroughly tested "in situ".
+are more easily tested when code has been deployed to a blockchain,

 EEA EthTrust Certification is available at three Security Levels.
 The Security Levels describe minimum requirements for certifications at each Security Level: [S], [M], and [Q].
 These Security Levels provide successively stronger assurance that a smart contract does not have specific security vulnerabilities.

 - [Security Level [S]](#sec-levels-one) is designed so that for most cases, where common features of Solidity are used following well-known patterns, Tested Code can be certified by an automated "static analysis" tool. - [Security Level [M]](#sec-levels-two) mandates a stricter static analysis.
 It includes requirements where a human auditor is expected to determine whether use of a feature is necessary, or whether a claim about the security properties of code is justified. - [Security Level [Q]](#sec-levels-three) provides analysis of the business logic the Tested Code implements, and that the code not only does not exhibit known security vulnerabilities, but also correctly implements what it claims to do.
-The optional [Recommended Good Practices](#sec-good-practice-recommendations), correctly implemented, further enhance the Security of smart contracts.
+The optional , correctly implemented, further enhance the Security of smart contracts.
 However it is not necessary to test them to conform to this specification.
-The vulnerabilities addressed by this specification come from a number of sources, including Solidity Security Alerts [[solidity-alerts]], the Smart Contract Weakness Classification [[swcregistry]], TMIO Best practices [[tmio-bp]], various sources of Security Advisory Notices, discussions in the Ethereum community and academics presenting newly discovered vulnerabilities, and the extensive practical experience of participants in the Working Group.EEA EthTrust Certification at Security Level [S] is intended to allow an unguided automated tool to analyze most contracts' bytecode and source code, and determine whether they meet the requirements.
-For some situations that are difficut to verify automatically, usually only likely to arise in a small minority of contracts, there are higher-level Overriding Requirements that can be fulfilled to meet a requirement for this Security Level.
+The vulnerabilities addressed by this specification come from a number of sources, including Solidity Security Alerts [[solidity-alerts]], the Smart Contract Weakness Classification [[swcregistry]], TMIO Best practices [[tmio-bp]], various sources of Security Advisory Notices, discussions in the Ethereum community and researchers presenting newly discovered vulnerabilities, and the extensive practical experience of participants in the Working Group.EEA EthTrust Certification at Security Level [S] is intended to allow an unguided automated tool to analyze most contracts' bytecode and source code, and determine whether they meet the requirements.
+For some situations that are difficut to verify automatically, usually only likely to arise in a small minority of contracts, there are higher-level Overriding Requirements that can be fulfilled instead to meet a requirement for this Security Level.

-To be eligible for EEA EthTrust Certification for Security Level [S], Tested code MUST fulfil all Security Level [S] requirements, unless it meets the applicable Overriding Requirement(s) for any Security Level [S] requirement it does not meet.[S] Encode hashes with chainid
+To be eligible for EEA EthTrust Certification for Security Level [S], Tested code MUST fulfil all Security Level [S] requirements, unless it meets the applicable Overriding Requirement(s) for each Security Level [S] requirement it does not meet directly.[S] Encode Hashes with chainid

 Tested code MUST create hashes for transactions that incorporate chainid